kmohrf/docbrown/README.md

 There are some things that would be nice, but have not been implemented yet.

 * additional storage backends apart from SQLite
-* configurable strategy for aggregating phase durations apart from the current simple arithmetic average like median
 * code path detection that takes optional phases into account and updates the expected duration and progress on-the-fly